 The Philippines has one of the least number of schooldays per school year, further exacerbated by interruptions due to holidays, natural causes, and other events.
-A 1991 study showed that teachers actually devote only 25 minutes or less to teaching during a 40-minute class.
-Time-on-task has been found by several research studies abroad and by a few studies here to be a strong predictor of learning.
-This factor seriously undermines efforts to improve quality education.
+A 1991 study showed that teachers devote only 25 minutes or less to teaching during a 40-minute class.
+Several research studies have found Time-on-Task to be a strong predictor of learning.
+This factor is an important consideration in efforts to improve quality education.
 Man and nature have not been kind.
 Halfway through the second decade of the 21st century, traffic and major obstructions have hindered the daily commute to school.
 Rains are getting heavier and floods are rising faster but ebbing slower, thanks to clogged drainage and climate change.
 Class suspensions are no longer measured in hours, but days, even weeks in some areas.
 There are serious implications moving forward, especially with the addition of Senior High School in basic education.
 There will be more pressure for resources, innovation, improvement of teacher competencies, and re-assessment of strategies.